-Amos Masondo, Mayor of Johannesburg
+Amos Masondo, former Mayor of Johannesburg

 FRONT PAGE